boyvinall/observability-demo/README.md

   we use – although we do run OTEL Collectors and some Prometheii that remote-write to other places.
 So, this also partly exists to ensure we have a clear view of all the capabilities offered by the latest incarnations of those services/datasources.

 - Lastly, it's a turbulent world out there.
-Although I'm not a fully hands-on developer these days, it's fair to say I'm still an active contributor, but much of my work exists on a private github enterprise server.
-So, there's no harm in having a public example of
+Although I'm not a fully hands-on developer these days, it's fair to say I'm still a very active contributor, but much of my work exists on a private github enterprise server.
+So, this is a small public example showing
-  _some_ of my experience.
-This is not the only example of that, but since I am something of an observability and service-reliabilty zealot, it makes sense to create a body of work that demonstrates that aspect.
+  _some_ of my experience, especially as something of an observability and service-reliabilty zealot.

 ## Usage